-I try not to play too much in metaphysical realm when it comes to fitness but every once in a while its useful to tiptoe around so to offer up tangible and applicable thoughts.
-Lincoln famously said “most folks are as happy as they make up their minds to be.”
+I try not to play too much in the metaphysical realm when it comes to fitness but every once in a while it’s useful to tiptoe around to offer up tangible and applicable thoughts.
+Lincoln famously said, “most folks are as happy as they make up their minds to be”.
 In the same vein, your physicality can eventually be what you imagine it to be.

-Speaking personally, I see my future self as a man who is lean, happy, fit, robust, and of a strong physical constitution who also is career and family oriented with people who rely on me.
+Speaking personally, I see my future self as a man who is lean, happy, fit, robust, and of a strong physical constitution who also is career- and family-oriented with people who rely on me.
 Will this be me?
 Probably.
 Do I absolutely know?
-No not at all.
-But thats not whats important.
-What is important is how I have envision my future self so that I can align my actions to eventually be that person.
+No, not at all.
+But that’s not what’s important.
+What is important is how I have envisioned my future self so that I can align my actions to eventually become that person.

-Yes I know this is more abstract than the usual stuff I write about but its a useful though experiment when making decisions about goal setting and program design.
+Yes, I know this is more abstract than the usual stuff I write about but it’s a useful thought experiment when making decisions about goal setting and program design.